Queensland Ambulance Service: Fixed Wing Retrieval Operations

+done in conjunction with Queensland Ambulance and Queensland Health.

+Rotary Wing Retrieval Operations

 Helicopter retrieval incorporates both pre-hospital rescue and interhospital transfer services across Queensland and has done so since 1979.
 Queensland Health contracts six medical rescue providers to provide emergency air rescue and air transfer services.
 Each contractor is designated a region of Queensland and has the option of providing more than one helicopter to their region.

 Each helicopter is typically staffed with: